3rd International St Magnus Conference: Visualising the North

 The 3rd International St Magnus Conference was held in the Orkney Islands 14-16 April 2016.
 The St Magnus Conference was inaugurated in 2011 by the Institute for Northern Studies in Orkney.

-The 3rd International St magnus Conference was successfully held, 14-16 April 2016, with close to 90 delegates.
-Below you will find some photos from the conference, followed by the programme and call for papers.
+The 3rd International St Magnus Conference was held on14-16 April 2016, with close to 90 delegates.

 You can now view a selection of presentations from this conference on the University of the Highlands and Islands' YouTube channel, ThinkUHI.

 Professor Donna Heddle opened the conference in the St Magnus Cathedral.
 Her opening speech was followed by a keynote lecture by Prof Barbara Crawford and a performance of selected parts of the Office of St Magnus, sung by the Orkney Schola and led by Dr Ben Whitworth, who had also reconstructed the piece.

 Many of the delegates took part in the field trip around the Orkney Mainland, led by tourist guide Fredrik Sundman who gave vivid insights into Orkney life past and present, supplemented by Dr Colleen Batey (University of Glasgow) who kindly filled us in on her archaeological excavations in Orphir and Birsay.

 The Institute for Northern Studies, University of the Highlands and Islands, welcomes abstracts of paper and session proposals for the 3rd International St Magnus Conference, which will be held in the Orkney Islands, Scotland, 14-16 April 2016.
 The event offers an opportunity to present papers and posters on a wide range of subject areas, such as literature, archaeology, sociology, ethnography, geography, history and art history.